What is Python GIL?

 print("-----in test2 g_num=%d=----" % g_num)

-# Create a mutual exclusion lock, which is initially unlocked
+# Create a mutual exclusion lock; it is initially unlocked

 mutex = threading.Lock()